hanggammon/botgammon/doc/protocol.md

     Response Body: { "websocket" : "<socket URI>" }

 Adds a player to the game at id.
 The player name is passed in as a request field through JSON.
-The response JSON contains a socket URI for the WebSocket client/server connection.
+The response JSON contains a socket URI for the Socket.IO client/server connection.

 ### Status Reporting